|Born||7 Oct 1900|

 Contributor: C. Peter Chen

-Heinrich Luitpold Himmler was born near Munich, Bavaria, Germany into a middle-class family with connections to royalty.
-His father was Joseph Gebhardt Himmler, a teacher and principal of the Wittelsbacher Gymnasium in Munich.
-His godfather was Prince Heinrich of Wittelsbach, the crown prince of Bavaria, whose tutor was Himmler's father.
+Heinrich Luitpold Himmler was born near München (Munich), Bayern (Bavaria), Germany into a middle-class family with connections to royalty.
+His father was Joseph Gebhardt Himmler, a teacher and principal of the Wittelsbacher Gymnasium in München.
+His godfather was Prince Heinrich of Wittelsbach, the crown prince of Bayern, whose tutor was Himmler's father.
 He was educated strictly Catholic in the conservative household.
-In 1910, Himmler began attending elite secondary schools in Munich and Landshut and did well academically.
-In 1917, he applied as a cadet with the German Navy, but was rejected due to his dependency on eyeglasses.
+In 1910, Himmler began attending elite secondary schools in München and Landshut and did well academically.
+In 1917, he applied to be a cadet with the German Navy, but was rejected due to his dependency on eyeglasses.
 With the rejection he turned to the Army, joining the 11th Bavarian Infantry Regiment; his father's royal connections might played a part in his acceptance as an officer candidate with the regiment.
 WW1 ended before he had completed his officer training, thus he was discharged from the military without seeing combat.
 He was discharged from the German Army after the Treaty of Versailles reduced the size of it.

-Obsessed with being a soldier, a dream Himmler did not really achieve during WW1, he joined a right-wing Freikrops para-military organization and fought against Kurt Eisner's movement for a democratic Bavaria.
+Obsessed with being a soldier, a dream Himmler did not achieve during WW1, he joined a right-wing Freikrops para-military organization and fought against Kurt Eisner's movement for a democratic Bayern.
 In 1922 he completed his studies and acquired a position as a laboratory assistant in a fertilizer company.
 He did not hold this job for every long, however, for that he was becoming more and more politically charged.
 In 1923, his acquaintance with Ernst Röhm led him to join the Nazi Party.
-During the Beer Hall Putsch in Nov 1923, the failed Nazi coup d'etat attempt, he was the flag bearer under Röhm during the attempt to take control of the War Ministry.
-Seeing that the Nazi movement was getting weaker, he briefly established a side-job as a chicken farmer in Waldtrudering while continued to be involved in Nazi politics.
+During the Beer Hall Putsch in Nov 1923, the failed Nazi coup d'etat attempt, he was the flag bearer under Röhm during the attempt to take control of the War Ministry office building.
+Seeing that the Nazi movement was getting weaker, he briefly established a side-job as a chicken farmer in Waldtrudering, something he enjoyed as a follower of the völkisch movement that stressed the importance of being close to nature and working with earth.
+He would not quit from Nazi politics, however.
 In the next few years received several promotions in the Nazi Party, achieving the rank of deputy commander of the SS in 1927, two years after joining the organization.

 Throughout his adolescent and adult years, Himmler always had trouble with the opposite sex.
 After many rejections, however, he met divorcee Margarete Boden in 1926 at a hotel lobby.
 Seven years his senior, she was blonde-haired and blue-eyed, or in other words the ideal appearance of an Aryan that Himmler had come to idolize.
 They were married on 3 Jul 1928 and had their only child, a daughter by the name of Gudrun, on 8 Aug 1929.
 Margarete later adopted a son, but Himmler continued to only send his love toward his daughter, ignoring the boy.
 Their marriage began to see problems around this time as Himmler visited their chicken farm less and less because of his political involvement.

 In Jan 1929, upon the resignation of Erhard Heiden from the top post at the SS, Himmler took the helm of the 280-strong organization.
-The small organization grew, largely with Adolf Hitler's support.
+Heiden had resigned after it was discovered that his tailor was Jewish, a fact that Heiden had known; although not proven, it was possible that Himmler reported this finding to Adolf Hitler in order to gain Heiden's position.
+The small organization grew, largely with Hitler's support.
 By Sep 1930, membership grew to over 2,700.
-By 1933, membership had grown to over 52,000, and its jurisdiction had grown larger, including the responsibility of policing Munich, the Nazi Party power base; the responsibility was later expanded to all of Bavaria.
+By 1933, membership had grown to over 52,000, and its jurisdiction had grown larger, including the responsibility of policing München, the Nazi Party power base; the responsibility was later expanded to all of Bayern.
 He began maneuvering politics, attempting to separate the SS from the umbrella organization SA which the SS fell under.
 He introduced black uniforms, designed by Hugo Boss, for the men of the SS in fall 1933 to visually distinguish his men from the brown-clad men of the SA.
-With persuasion from Himmler and Hermann Göring, Hitler grew apart from SA leader Ernst Röhm, whose socialist ideals made Hitler suspicious.
+With persuasion from Himmler and Hermann Göring, Hitler grew apart from SA leader Ernst Röhm, whose socialist ideals and personal ambition to takeover the German Army made Hitler suspicious.
 With Hitler's blessing, the SA organization was taken apart violently during the Night of the Long Knives on 30 Jun 1934.
 Himmler participated in this purge directly from Berlin, personally responsible for the arrest and murder of several SA leaders.
 Röhm, along with many other Nazi leaders, were executed.
 The next day, the SS became an independent branch of the Nazi Party.
+Also in 1934, Himmler sold his chicken farm.
 On 17 Jun 1936, the SS absorbed all of Germany's police forces, expanding Himmler's sphere of influence over all of Germany, though operationally Himmler would not gain total control of all the police until 1943.

 In Feb 1938, Himmler used Reinhard Heydrich's SD skillfully to maneuver Werner von Blomberg and Werner von Fritsch to their resignations.
 In Aug, the SS became a non-military force with the privilege to carry heavy weaponry.
 Himmler's removal of two prominent German military commanders, in addition to his own force being equipped as a standard military force, shaped the near future events as Germany entered the war.
 The Waffen-SS, a military branch of the SS, was to become an elite group of men in the German fighting forces.